hibernator11/workshop-notebooks-wac-dhnb2025/README.md

  An additional Jupyter Notebook is provided to show how to use advanced functionalities to retrieve and extract text as datasets from web archives.
 - Using advanced functionalities: [getting_text_from_web_pages_advanced_AWA](https://nbviewer.org/github/hibernator11/workshop-notebooks-wac-dhnb2025/blob/main/notebooks/getting_text_from_web_pages_advanced_AWA.ipynb)

 These examples are based on the code provided by the [GLAM Workbench](https://glam-workbench.net/), in particular in the examples of code included in the Web Archive section.
+Please, note that some of the examples provided may not work due to access limitations in terms of number of requests in a small amount of time.
+They are provided as examples of use.

  ## Running the notebooks
 **To execute the notebook in Binder:**